 The modern gay rights movement began because of the activism of black members of the community.
-Through riots, marches, protests and raising their voices, they raised awareness and brought about change.
-Now that an entire nation has been galvanized to protest and demand rights for Black Americans, we wanted to look back at the history of the gay rights movement – how black activists helped pave the way, and how their actions are connected to the protests of today.
+Through riots, marches, protests, and raising their voices, they raised awareness and brought about change.
+Now that an entire nation has been galvanized to demand rights for Black Americans, we wanted to look back at the history of the gay rights movement – how black activists helped pave the way, and how their actions are connected to the activism of today.

 The Pioneers of The Gay Rights Movement

 It began in June of 1969 at the Stonewall Inn, a popular gay bar in NYC’s Greenwich Village.
 Police regularly raided gay bars, often harassing and arresting patrons based on their sexuality.
 On the night of June 28, black gay men, lesbians, drag queens and trans women lead the fight against the brutality towards the gay community.
 Riots and protesting continued throughout the night and lasted for several days, becoming what we now know as the Stonewall Uprising, and serving as the catalyst for the modern gay rights movement.
 And thanks in part to the pioneering individuals who fought back that night, the LGBTQ community has made huge strides since.

 Here are two members of the black gay community who fought back against oppression and helped bring about change and acceptance in the LGBTQ community.

 Marsha P. Johnson